 Lori McNee is a professional artist who specializes in still life, and landscape oil paintings.
 She is an exhibiting member of Oil Painters of America, Plein Air Painters of Idaho, serves on the Plein Air Mag Board of Advisors.
 Lori is a certified Master Artist in Cobra Watermixable Oil Paints, and is an Artist Ambassador for Arches / Canson / Royal Talens.
 As the owner of FineArtTips.com, Lori blogs about fine art tips, marketing and social media advice for the aspiring and professional artist.
 As a social media #influencer, she ranks as one of the Most Powerful Women on Twitter, has been featured in the FINS of The Wall Street Journal and named a #TwitterPowerhouse by The Huffington Post.
 She is a popular keynote speaker, painting demonstrator, and a talk show host for Plum TV and ConciergeQ.
 Lori writes for F+W Media publications including Artist’s Magazine, Artist’s & Graphic Designer’s Market, Photographer’s Market and contributed to Zero to 100,000: Social Media Tips & Tricks for Small Businesses.
 Lori is a #SocialTV correspondent pioneer, tweeting red carpet events for Entertainment Tonight, The Insider, Access Hollywood, Vanity Fair.
-Stay tuned for Lori’s soon to be released “Fine Art Tips, Painting Techniques & Professional Advice with Lori McNee” book from North Light Books!
+Pro-order Lori’s new North Light Book on Amazon “Fine Art Tips with Lori McNee: Painting Techniques & Professional Advice.“

 AS SEEN IN